 This song is corny AF, and it in no way reflects my version of being a girl.
 I don’t do any of this girly stuff.
 I pretty much despise doing all this girly stuff.
 I’ve never even seen this musical.
 Yet, whenever I find myself in despair at being a member of the fairer sex (sorry, threw up in my mouth a little as I typed that), I find myself singing this tune.
 It’s mostly in an ironic sense, but at least the title itself rings true.

 Lately, I find myself having to sing it more, now through gritted teeth and my eyes rolling dangerously far into the back of my head.
 Lately, I have to sing louder, placing a whole lot more emphasis on the last word.
 Lately, it feels like we’re sliding back downhill (more like we’re been pushed), and singing corny crap like this has become more of a battle cry than a cute little ditty.
-It’s not like we were at the top of the hill to begin with, and it what little foothold we have took forever to gain.
+It’s not like we were at the top of the hill to begin with.
+The little bit of foothold we do have took forever to gain.

 It’s been hundreds, if not thousands of years, and we’re still having to apologize for being female.
 Yeah, that’s right, I said apologize.
 It’s 2017, and there’s still this stinky, floating cloud of “Oh, you’re a chick?
 Wow, tough break.”
 We go into science with the caveat that we’ll be working exclusively in healing and education, you know, the nice, friendly end of science.
 When we set foot in the business world, we do so with cutesy terms like “lady boss” and “femmepreneur” on our name badges.
 Want to go into politics?
 Be prepared to prostrate yourself over everything from the colour of your shoes to your choice of haircut.
 Are you kick-ass at sports?
 Don’t expect to be allowed to sweat or wear practical, comfortable clothes.
 If you’re lucky enough to get a voice in the media, it’ll be with the understanding that you’ll have to appear half-naked in a push-up bra, your squishy underbelly exposed.
 Sorry, sorry, sorry.